yujiri8/yujiri.xyz/software/tests.md

 ![Tests are overrated - change my mind](tests_overrated.jpg)

-There's seemingly a universal consensus that automated testing is the best and no one writes enough tests.
+There's seemingly a universal consensus that automated testing is the bees' knees and no one writes enough tests.
 In fact, the We Need More Tests culture appears so dominant and so dogmatic that I've been timid about even suggesting this in developer circles.
-I think tests are *not quite* as important or useful as most people think they are.
+I think tests are not as important or useful as most people think they are.
 I hope this doesn't make me an outlaw.

 At my job, a lot of the tests we have basically boil down to writing a second copy of the code that does the same thing in a less elegant way to make sure it gets the same result.
 We have methods on our domain objects like:
 ```